 I cannot write about this without also admitting that last year I had what can only be described as a mystical experience.
 I have not written about it here, or anywhere, and suspect I never will.
 It would be impossible to describe without falling into hyperbole or overly poetic language.
 What I can tell you is that experience was the single most beautiful thing that has ever happened to me, and it changed me forever.

 It also changed the way I think about God.
-In the blink of an eye, “God is love” went from being a metaphor I didn’t really understand, to a tender and visceral truth.
-If I could, if I knew how, I would summon that experience again and again.
+The phrase “God is love” went from being a metaphor I didn’t really understand, to a tender and visceral truth.
+If I could, I would summon that experience again and again.
 I would live in it, and never leave.

-And yet, returning to the church was never a choice; it was an impossibility.
+And yet, returning to the church was never an option.
 Unfolding in my heart was—and is—a kind of spiritual entropy.
-I knew this before my mystical experience and nothing about the experience pointed me back in the direction from which I’d come.
-In some ways this was a relief.
-In others, it was a disappointment.
+I knew this before my mystical experience and nothing about the experience pointed me back in that direction.
+In some ways this was a relief, but also a disappointment.

-For someone like me, whose heart burns with God-lust, who grasps at anything that might lead me to the Divine, whose needle always points toward a kingdom whose gates I can’t seem to find—for someone like me, there is sorrow in learning that no one path, no matter how well-trodden, leads to God.
+For someone like me, whose needle always points toward a kingdom whose gates I can’t seem to find, there is sorrow in learning that no one path, no matter how well-trodden, leads to God.
 God lives in the wild, a nomad with no fixed abode.
 You do not find God; God finds you.
 Sometimes only once.
 Sometimes not at all.
 And none of us can say why.

-As you might suspect, I desperately wanted to be moved by the services at the monastery Monday night.
+I desperately wanted to be moved by the services at the monastery Monday night.
 Instead I bridled at the way men were allowed to kiss the icons before the women were.
-Are we not all one in Jesus Christ, I wondered?
-But this was not the issue, not really.
-Neither was the priest whose face glowed in the light from his phone, behind the iconostasis.
-My soul was like an octopus, groping the dim reaches of the sanctuary for God: Not here, not here.
+A monk scrolled his phone behind the iconostasis, bored.
+My soul was like an octopus, groping the dim reaches of the sanctuary: Not here, not here.
 Not here.

-But beyond the windows, swallows swooped through the exterior courtyard.
-Their shadows flickered through the golden panels of evening sun cast onto the monastery’s ceiling, and I thought about the archangels for whom the monastery was named.
-Did they also dip and soar beyond the walls?
-The birds’ flight was joyful and yet singularly full of purpose.
+Beyond the windows, swallows swooped through the exterior courtyard.
+Their shadows flicked through panels of evening sun cast onto the monastery’s ceiling, and I thought about the archangels for whom the monastery was named.
+I don’t know if I believe in angels, but the birds’ flight was joyful and also singularly full of purpose.
 Make me like that, I prayed.

-I looked to the nearby icon of the Virgin for comfort or some sign that my prayer had been heard, but she only looked away from me with drooping, sorrow-filled eyes, offering her tiny son to the world.
+I looked to the nearby icon of the Virgin for comfort or some sign that my prayer had been heard, but she looked away with drooping, sorrow-filled eyes, offering her tiny son to the world.
 Jesus, too, seemed to be looking beyond me, over my shoulder or at the crown of my head.
 Only the image of John the Baptist would meet my gaze.
 The wild man, dweller-in-the-desert.
 Wearer of skins and eater of insects.
-The narrow fingers of one hand curled against his bony chest.
-He was pointing at something.
+The narrow fingers of one hand curled against his bony chest, pointing at something.

 He was pointing at his own heart.